 White Creek was assessed by the WDNR during the 2018 listing cycle.
 New biological (macroinvertebrate Index of Biotic Integrity scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
 This water was meeting this designated use and was not considered impaired.

 A USGS monitoring station was located at Spring Grove Road and White Creek from 1981 through 1988, 1996 to 2012, and 2017 to 2020.

+Appendix H of the Upper Fox-Wolf River TMDL report shows White Creek, sub-basin 20, needs a 0% total phosphorus reduction to meet local water quality standards.

 Wuerches Creek

 Wuerches Creek (WBIC 148300) is a 4.4-mile stream (plus 1.9 miles of unnamed tributaries) on the impaired waters list in 1998 for sediment/total suspended solids and in 2008 for total phosphorus.
 It is impaired because of its low dissolved oxygen, elevated water temperature and degraded habitat.
-Wuerches Creek flows into the CKM before entering Big Green Lake.[44]
+Wuerches Creek flows into the CKM before entering Big Green Lake.

+Appendix H [44] of the Upper Fox-Wolf River TMDL report shows Wuerches Creek, sub-basin 18, needs a 59% total phosphorus reduction to meet local water quality standards.

 Watershed Characteristics: Wetlands